 Marketing Funnel Academy review and Steve Hofstetter – is it worth your money?

 You see more and more of this type of content, because businesses start targeting and retargeting you in ads.
 Then…you get sucked into all of them.
 You subscribe to all the email lists.
-These entrepreneurs make it seem SO easy.
+The ads make it seem SO easy.

 So, finally… You take the plunge…

-You invest a crap-ton of your money for a guru with big promises.
+You invest a crap-ton of your money for a program with big promises.

 What happens next?